-Together with National Partners in each country, Afrobarometer is a joint enterprise of the Institute for Justice and Reconciliation in South Africa (IJR), the Center for Democratic Development (CDD-Ghana), the Institute for Development Studies (IDS) at the University of Nairobi in Kenya, and the Institute for Empirical Research in Political Economy (IREEP) in Benin.
-The network also receives additional technical support from Michigan State University (MSU) and the University of Cape Town (UCT).
+Afrobarometer, a nonprofit organization with headquarters in Accra, Ghana, is a pan-African, nonpartisan research network consisting of about 35 National Partners.
+Regional coordination is provided by the Ghana Center for Democratic Development (CDD-Ghana), the Institute for Justice and Reconciliation (IJR) in South Africa, and the Institute for Development Studies (IDS) at the University of Nairobi in Kenya.
+Michigan State University (MSU) and the University of Cape Town (UCT) provide technical support to the network.

-This Survey Manual is addressed to Afrobarometer National Investigators (NIs), and aims to assist NIs and other members of the Country Team in preparing and implementing Round 7 surveys.
+This Survey Manual is addressed to Afrobarometer National Investigators (NIs), and aims to assist NIs and other members of the Country Team in preparing and implementing Round 9 surveys.
 The Manual lays out the methodologies for managing, conducting, and reporting on Afrobarometer surveys.
-It distills the practical knowledge accumulated from experience with Rounds 1 through 6.
+It distills the practical knowledge accumulated from experience with Rounds 1 through 8.